aishoot/Data_Science_Projects/README.md

 # DataScienceProjects
-Code of a few data science projects.
+Code of my data science projects.

 ## File Description
 * 1.excel_data_correlation_analysis: Calculate the correlation coefficient between each component in the excel table.